cankayacan/http-auth-redirector/README.md

 authService.loginConfirmed();
 ```

-the rest will be handled by this module:
+The rest will be handled by this module.